 ASHK is one of only a few schools in the New Territories to follow the US Common Core framework, and it has plans to launch the International Baccalaureate Diploma Programme in the future.
-Its inquiry-based approach to learning is enriched by a focus on STEAM (science, technology, engineering, art and mathematics).
-School director John Jalsevac – a Canadian with over 30 years of education experience in Hong Kong and abroad – sums up an education at ASHK.
-It is,
+Its inquiry-based approach to learning is enriched by a focus on STEAM (science, technology, engineering, art, and mathematics).
+School director John Jalsevac – a Canadian with over 30 years of education experience in Hong Kong and abroad – sums up an education at ASHK as:

 “…characterised by its rigor, holistic approach, inspirational nature, STEAM (science, technology, engineering, art & mathematics) focus, and US Common Core and International Baccalaureate (IB).”

 ASHK is Esol Education’s flagship school in South East Asia; the Dubai-based Esol group has a portfolio of nine international American schools and has a strong track record of graduates attending universities including Stanford, Yale, Columbia, and the London School of Economics.
 ASHK currently has around 230 students, and at full capacity it will accommodate 950 students.
 At the start of the 2018-19 year, there were three KG2 classes, and three classes at Grade 1, three at Grade 2, and one class each in Grades 3 to 8.
 Class sizes are average for Hong Kong, and range from 18 in KG to 22 in Grade 2 and 24 in all higher grades.